stackhpc/ansible-role-cluster-nfs/README.md

 `nfs_enable`: a mapping with keys `server` and `client` - values are bools determining the role of the host.

+Multiple NFS client/server configurations may be provided by defining `nfs_configurations`.
+This should be a list of mappings with keys/values are as per the variables above.
+Omitted keys/values are filled from the corresponding variable is used.
+For example if all configurations require the same non-default client mount options, define `nfs_client_mnt_options` and omit the key "nfs_client_mnt_options" from all configuration mappings.

 Dependencies
 ------------